 Shavuot has significance to both Jews and Christians in today’s world being to the former the same acknowledgement of the harvest time and also through Jewish tradition, signifying a correspondence of the giving of the Torah to Moses although there is no biblical support for the dates.
 To the latter it is symbolic of the birth of the church in the giving of the Holy Spirit and the subsequent mission of the church in the Gospel harvest of souls in to the Kingdom of God through the power and direction of the Holy Spirit.

-To the Christian the Feast of Shavuot or Pentecost is to be significant touching the power of the Holy Spirit.
+To the Christian, the Feast of Shavuot or Pentecost is significant touching the power of the Holy Spirit.
 It cannot be stressed enough how much of a role the Holy Spirit has to play in the Christian life, not only in performance of it, but in its overall driving direction.
 Without a clear understanding of Shavuot and the events that transpired in Acts 2, the Body of Christ is void of direction and power.

 The Acts 2 Feast of Pentecost marks the initial giving of the Holy Spirit to the church, which is the fulfillment of the promise of the Father mentioned by Jesus in Luke 24:49: